shleen/aides-memoire/FSD.md

 <img src="https://i.imgur.com/3VQSVkQ.png" width="400">

 ## Burn up Chart
 Provides a visualisation of the team's progress throughout the project.
 Is typically a line graph, of story points against sprints.
-They are typically preferred for projects with changing total story points.
+These are typically preferred for projects with changing total story points.
 Check it out!

 <img src="https://i.imgur.com/FS18etm.png" width="400">